-The Department of Orthopaedic Surgery, Division of Adult Joint and Reconstrucive Surgery, is seeking a highly motivated and very organized administrative assistant who will work to proactively support the needs of the faculty and departmental leadership, while partnering with other administrative staff.
+The Department of Orthopaedic Surgery, Division of Adult Joint and Reconstrucive Surgery, is seeking a highly motivated and very organized senior level administrative assistant who will work to proactively support the needs of the faculty, while parterning with other administrative and clinical staff.
 This position will provide a full range of advanced and diversified administrative support and is located in the faculty offices 2912Taubman Center.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Provides administrative support to Dermatology faculty and leadership of the Joint and Adult Reconstruction service.
+- Provides highly responsible and skilled administrative support to faculty and leadership of the Joint and Adult Reconstruction service.

-- Provide support for meetings: schedule regular meetings and ad hoc meetings, prepare agendas and gather any supplemental materials, set up audiovisual conferenceing, take meeting minutes, distribute minutes as directed, order and set up refreshments, track action, pending items, and coordinate follow-up acticities.
+- Provide support for meetings: schedule regular meetings and ad hoc meetings, prepare agendas and gather any supplemental materials, set up audiovisual conferencing, take meeting minutes, distribute minutes as directed, order and set-up refreshments, track action, pending items, and coordinate follow-up activities.
 Assist with maintaining CME accreditation of meetings if applicable.

-- Provide complex calendar and time management support by maintaining daily calendars for faculty while working collaborative with the clinical team (OR Schedulers) who also support the faculty.
+- Provide complex calendar and time management support by maintaining daily academic calendars for faculty while working collaborative with the clinical team (OR Schedulers) who also support the faculty.

-- Prepare Hosting Forms, Travel and Expense Reports in Concur, PCard reports, and reconcile accounts.
+- Prepare Hosting Forms, People Pay, Travel and Expense Reports in Concur, PCard reports and reconcile accounts.